 10. Tallinn, Estonia

 Tallinn’s Christmas market may not be the biggest one you will ever find, but it has that something.
-Tiny huts covered in fairy lights fan out from a huge Christmas tree in the centre of the UNESCO-listed old town square and with the grand old buildings in the background, the whole scene is reminiscent of a Victorian Christmas card.
+Tiny huts covered in fairy lights fan out from a huge Christmas tree in the center of the UNESCO-listed old town square and with the grand old buildings in the background, the whole scene is reminiscent of a Victorian Christmas card.

 What is very surprising is that the Christmas market has only been here since 1991, even though Christmas has been celebrated in the square since the 15th century.
 You’ll find plenty of mulled wine and gingerbread on offer as you browse the stalls, which mostly sell local handicrafts and traditional Christmas delicacies, such as sauerkraut and blood sausage.